VideotronicMaker/LM-Studio-Voice-Conversation/README.md

 ```bash
 python speak.py
 ```
-Below is the formatted Markdown content ready for your GitHub repository.
-This document provides a clear, step-by-step guide on how to run the `run_script.bat` batch file, including navigating to the appropriate directory, running the script, activating the Conda environment, checking directory changes, running a Python script, and reviewing the output.
+Below is a clear, step-by-step guide on how to run the `run_script.bat` batch file, including navigating to the appropriate directory, running the script, activating the Conda environment, checking directory changes, running a Python script, and reviewing the output.

 ```markdown
 # How to Run `run_script.bat`